Lurker00/DX150-Firmware-Add-on/README.md

 ### Mango OS
 * Added Mango OS mode from DX200.

-**Note**: Mango OS player was taken from DX200, and, as such, is not 100% compatible.
+**Note 1**: Mango OS player was taken from DX200, and, as such, is not 100% compatible.
 The known restrictions and problems are:
 * Only first 5 Digital Filter options actually work, and their names don't correcpond to DX150 actual filter names.

+**Note 2**: MagiskManager icon is, actually, a stub injected by Magisk core.
+It is intended by the developer to help installing full MagiskManager, but I disable it to stop annoying.
+Should you need [MagiskManager, please install it manually](https://github.com/topjohnwu/Magisk/releases).

 ## History of public releases
 * [**1.22**](https://github.com/Lurker00/DX150-Firmware-Add-on/releases/tag/v1.22) - release for official firmware 1.05.075.